 The RAW pre-sharpener is ideal for sharpening before making any other adjustments.
 The Output sharpener is ideal for a final touch or if you’re working with other file types besides RAW.

 Whether Google’s Nik Collection is enough to replace tools like Lightroom or Adobe Photoshop is up to you.
 Integrating it with Lightroom definitely helps add another layer of editing options.
 The HDR capabilities are impressive and provide a nice user experience.

 Directly mimicking specific films is a great bonus for film-lovers everywhere.
 And the Color Efex Pro pack offers variations for landscape photos, especially if you want to bring out gorgeous colours.

 It’s definitely worth integrating into your workflow.
 Especially considering that it’s free!

-Google’s Nik Collection is now provided by DxO.
+Google’s Nik Collection is now provided by DxO labs.
 Register your email and they send you the entire collection for free, immediately.